UAE: How expat went from selling perfumes on US streets to Dubai millionaire

 Joshi migrated to the US at a young age, where he eventually joined University of Central Florida.
 When he was still studying at the university, Joshi went to India for the first time.
 However, during this vacation, he unfortunately met with a serious accident, which paralysed his right arm.
 He then underwent medical treatment for multiple surgeries and transplants for a long time.
 Because of this, he had to complete his degree remotely from Punjab, India.

 When he returned to the US, he realised that there was hardly any value in a three-year Bachelor’s degree.
 “With a strapped box around my neck, I started selling perfumes in a parking lot in Chicago as my friends and cousins were living there.
-Then I realised that I could get arrested because it was unsolicited selling perfumes on roads.
+Then I realised that I could get arrested because I had no permit.
 So I moved to Washington DC, where I got into a call centre which paved the way for me to join the Federal Emergency Management Authority," he said.

 Joshi’s exposure to real estate came when he joined a firm in the US where he used to do underwriting for flood insurance for the real estate sector and joined a brokerage firm where he did a few deals.